 2) Your characters should say “um” and “like” more.
 I mean, like, be realistic.
 Um, you see how, er, these sentences could like seriously be cut down to be, like, less wordy?
 Well, uh, pretty much everyone talks like this, so, yeah, like, be realistic and have your characters, like particularly the modern teenagers, like, stutter like this a lot.
 So, um, yeah.

 Lengthy, pointless dialogue happens in the real world too.
-And having constantly confused characters helps.
+And having constantly confused characters who happen to stutter a lot helps.

 3) Come up with backstories and tales.
 In The Name of the Wind, several chapters were nothing but the stories that were told by a storyteller, and I still don’t know exactly what the stories had to do with the base plot of the novel, except for helping with the worldbuilding.
 Yet another way is to write lengthy backstories explaining what happens in the story.
 These are oh, so incredibly helpful, and I’ve done such before without even trying to hit any word count.

 4) Write the same story from all the different characters’ perspectives.
-That should definitely do the trick and you may find that it can be used as a uniIQUE technIQUE.
+That should definitely do the trick and you may find that it can be used as a unique technique.
 Basically, you’re telling the same story over and over again.
 Fairly simple.
-And you get to learn the psychology of your characters at the same time.
+And you get to learn more about your characters and explore them deeper at the same time.

 5) Elaborate explanations to the point you might go crazy.
 Even explanations that seem so ridiculous and besides the point.
 You could easily just write them as the rambling thoughts of a character who likes to speak their mind: